G7: Reception

 According to the group hegemony theory, the G7 has helped stabilise and perpetuate an inequitable world economic order.

+2003 protests

+The 2003 G8 summit held in Évian-les-Bains, France, also sparked violent protests in Geneva, accompanied by widespread looting of stores and tens of millions of euros in damage.

 2015 protests

 About 7,500 protesters led by the group 'Stop-G7' demonstrated during the 2015 summit in Bavaria, Germany.
-About 300 of those reached the 3 m high and 7 km long security fence surrounding the summit location.
+About 300 of those reached the 3m high and 7km long security fence surrounding the summit location.
 The protesters questioned the legitimacy of the G7 to make decisions that could affect the whole world.
 Authorities had banned demonstrations in the area closest to the summit location and 20,000 police were on duty in Southern Bavaria to keep activists and protesters from interfering with the summit.

 China

 In June 2024, the G7 issued a statement criticizing the People's Republic of China for "enabling" the Russian invasion of Ukraine and threatening sanctions.
 China's foreign ministry criticized the G7 statement.
 In March 2025, the People's Republic of China's foreign ministry criticized the G7 for a statement that raised concerns about the PRC's nuclear buildup, maritime actions in the South China Sea, and market policies.